hpehl/manatoko/README.md

 - use a remote web driver connected to a browser running in a [WebDriver container](https://www.testcontainers.org/modules/webdriver_containers/) (with support of screen recording)
 - leverage [Arquillian Graphene 2](http://arquillian.org/arquillian-graphene/) (using the [Arquillian Drone SPI](https://github.com/arquillian/arquillian-extension-drone/blob/master/docs/drone-spi.adoc))

-The biggest advantage of this approach is that it is very easy to run UI tests in a CI environment like GitHub actions (see [ci.yml](.github/workflows/ci.yml)).
+The biggest advantage of this approach is that it is very easy to run UI tests in a CI environment like GitHub Actions (see [ci.yml](.github/workflows/ci.yml)).

 This repository is a PoC with a simplified test from the [HAL test suite](https://github.com/hal/testsuite.next) using the above features.
-In a nutshell, tests look something like this:
+In a nutshell, the test looks something like this:

 ```java
 @Testcontainers